But for direct playing of notes, you want a more musical layout.

 Pictured is an Arduino with a USB 2.0 Host shield.

 Acting as a translator (USB-midi to the pad, and as of this writing serial MIDI on the other end) lets us create a isometric keyboard layout, and add features we can think of, such as a step sequencer.

-And because USB-MIDI is part of the protocol, the USB part of the code is not particularly scary.
+And because USB-MIDI is part of basic USB, the USB code is not particularly scary.

 The code is duct tape between:

 - Arduino MIDI library so that it can easily put out serial MIDI (on 5-pin DIN)

 - my code also uses the USB MIDI library though this seems to have been merged into the host shield code in current versions.